joshblack/awesome-a11y/README.md

 This section contains information around ways in which an attribute may be used on an element in a way that may or may not be problematic.

+### `aria-disabled` vs `disabled`

+Generally, having a UI element be `disabled` is unhelpful.
+It does not indicate why the control is in a disabled state.
+If possible, find a way to communicate why the current state is invalid and how to remedy it.

+In situations where you would like to communicate why something is conditionally not available, one may use `aria-disabled`.
+It's important that the UI element looks and acts disabled and that there is a clear explanation as to why the control is not available.

 ### The `aria-current` attribute

 **Links & Resources**